Why these 10 Venetian palaces are worth the detour

 - Book starred dinners for lunch: menus often 40% cheaper, same quality

-- Limit private water taxi transfers: vaporetto line 1 (7.50 € per trip) serves most palaces
+- Limit private water taxi transfers: vaporetto line 1 (7,50 € per trip) serves most palaces

 - Negotiate a package including breakfasts and spa credits: concierges often have leeway

-Logistics and practical tips before leaving
+Logistics and practical tips before departure

 Transfers from Marco Polo airport: three options.
 Private water taxi (30 minutes, 110-150 € to San Marco) remains most comfortable, especially with luggage.
-Palaces like Le Cipriani, Le Gritti or Le Nolinski organise this transfer directly.
+Palaces like Le Cipriani, Le Gritti or Le Nolinski organise it directly.
 Alilaguna (water bus, 15 €, 1h15) serves main city points, economical but slow.
 ACTV bus + vaporetto (12 €, 1h30) suits tight budgets, impractical with large suitcases.

 Venice in palace mode demands letting go of control: accept detours, dead ends, approximate vaporetto times.
-The 10 addresses selected here understand this Venetian grammar and weave it into their service, between discreet anticipation and improvisation when acqua alta blocks a bridge or a restaurant is full ✨
+The 10 addresses selected here grasp this Venetian grammar and weave it into their service, between discreet anticipation and improvisation when acqua alta blocks a bridge or a restaurant is full ✨